Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

 ![Screenshot 2024-03-15 031552](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/ecef32fe-1d9a-4f3b-a9bf-973448451508)

-The objective of OpenLANE is to produce a clean GDSII with no human intervention, i.e. No LVS violations, No DRC violations, and no Timing violations.
+<b>The objective of OpenLANE is to produce a clean GDSII with no human intervention, i.e. No LVS violations, No DRC violations, and no Timing violations.</b>
 </br>It is tuned for SkyWater 130nm Open PDK and also supports XFAB180 and GF130G.

 </br>It is containerized
 </br>--Functional out of the box.
 </br>--Instructions to build and run natively will follow.

 </br>Can be used to harden Macros and chips

 </br>Two modes of operation
 </br>--Autonomous & Interactive.

 </br>Design space exploration
 </br>--Find the best set of flow configurations.

 </br>Large number of design examples.
 </br>--43 Designs with their best configuration and more details to be added.